vcccaat/recipe-app/documents/design-and-evaluation.md

 - **It's hard to find recipes that can be finished within a desired time period.
 (The problem we are planning on focusing on)**

+- Users don't know the health information (like calories, nutrient content, etc.) of the recipe.

+- Users don't want to check their devices multiple times when they are cooking.

+- Some recipes don't have clear instructions on the dosage needed for the seasoning / sauce.

+- Recipes can't be visually presented in a step-by-step way.

+- Bad recipes may hurt the users' experience.

+we choosed to focus on the first two problems we identified.